Oclemy/awesome-android/README.md

 - [JSONAPI-Converter](https://github.com/jasminb/jsonapi-converter) - JSONAPI-Converter is a Java/Android library that provides support for working with JSONAPI spec.
 - [jsonloader-library](https://github.com/zainfikrih/jsonloader-library) - Android library to open JSON from assets.
 - [kotlin-jsonapix](https://github.com/infinum/kotlin-jsonapix) - JsonApiX is a Kotlin multiplatform, annotation processor library that was made to transform regular Kotlin classes into their JSON API re
+- [autoparse-json](https://github.com/Workday/autoparse-json) - Autoparse JSON is a java library built specifically for Android that uses code generation to parse JSON into custom objects in your project.

 ---